 - Christoph Langenbruch (Marie Sklodowska-Curie Fellow at Warwick) moved to take up Emmy Noether fellowship at RWTH Aachen University, Germany

 - Charlotte Wallace CERN-THESIS-2016-064 "Studies of excited D mesons in B meson decays", moved to University of Bristol and then to a civil service job

 - Ronnie Rera CERN-THESIS-2017-018 "Search for the decay B+→D*−K+π+", went into officer training with the US Air Force

 - Chris Everett CERN-THESIS-2016-322 "An angular analysis of Λb→Λμ+μ− decays at the LHCb experiment", moved to nuclear physics group at University of Liverpool

-- Jean Wicht (Marie Sklodowska-Curie Fellow) returned to Switzerland and left the field of particle physics
+- Jean Wicht (Marie Sklodowska-Curie Fellow) returned to Switzerland and took a job in software

 - Daniel O'Hanlon CERN-THESIS-2017-184 "Studies of CP-violation in charmless three-body b-hadron decays", moved to Universita Bologna, Italy with an INFN fellowship

 - Wenbin Qian (Marie Sklodowska-Curie Fellow) moved to take up an academic position at UCAS, China